jadijadi/lpic1book/1041_create_partitions_and_filesystems.md

 |vfat|FAT32, no journaling, good for data exchange with windows, does not understand permissions and symbolic links|
 |ext4|newer than ext3|

 You can format your partitions with `mkfs` command (and `mkswap` for swap).
-There are is front end to commands like  mkfs.ext3 for ext3, mkfs.ext4 for ext4 and mkfs.reiserfs for ReiserFS. full list of installed on your system is here:
+This is a front end to commands like  mkfs.ext3 for ext3, mkfs.ext4 for ext4 and mkfs.reiserfs for ReiserFS. full list of installed on your system is here:

 ```
 root@funlife:~# ls /sbin/mk*